nextcloud/memegen/README.md

 <!--
-SPDX-FileCopyrightText: Sami Finnilä <sami.finnila@nextcloud.com>
+  - SPDX-FileCopyrightText: 2023 Nextcloud GmbH and Nextcloud contributors
-SPDX-License-Identifier: CC0-1.0
+  - SPDX-License-Identifier: CC0-1.0
 -->
 # MemeGen

 A Nextcloud Smart Picker integration for generating memes using the [memegen.link](https://memegen.link) API.